AndreKelling/mapple/readme.txt

 4. Enable search and filter section for clients in the table

 == Changelog ==

+= 1.5.2 =
+* fix google map infobox not opening if media request fails
+* add broken image for failed media request in infobox

 = 1.5.1 =
 * remove default 10 post entries limit from table and map